makersmansion/makersmansion/src/weekly/2022/week-27/index.md

 **Everybody works hard**, yet just a few became wealthy, and I believe that curiosity is what makes all the difference.

 Curiosity leads to asking lots of questions, asking questions leads to generating ideas, generating ideas leads to creating opportunities.
 And when those opportunities produce IP (intellectual property), then you have a real chance of becoming wealthy.
-Traditionally curiosity is associated with kids and growing up most people lose it somewhere on the way, and maybe that's exactly the biggest mistake of our lives.
+Traditionally, curiosity is associated with kids, and growing up most people lose it somewhere on the way, and maybe that's exactly the biggest mistake of our lives.
 You can't be poor if you're curious.
 Food for thought!

 The great thing about tech is that opportunity is unlimited.
 There are always new problems to solve, new markets to create, new products to ship.
 You just need a curious mind and [positive](https://avc.com/2022/06/staying-positive-2/) energy!